MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 This creation process deploys the same forked GitHub sample repository to Azure.
 You configure the deployment to use only the front-end app.

 1. Open the Azure portal and sign in with your Azure account: [Azure portal](https://ms.portal.azure.com/#create/Microsoft.StaticApp).
-1. Use the following information to complete the information:
+1. Use the following information to complete the creation steps:

     |Prompt|Setting|
     |--|--|